casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 </Tabs>

-## Unsubscribe from Events
+## Unsubscribing from Events

-In many cases, you may want to only be subscribed to events for a certain amount of time, or may want to unsubscribe from some events but not others.
-Casper's SDKs provide this ability:
+In many cases, an application may need to unsubscribe after a certain amount of time, or may want to unsubscribe from some events but not others.
+Casper's SDKs provide this ability with the `unsubscribe` function:

 <Tabs>